Arv1nP/phase-3-project/README.md

 # Language Learning CLI Application

 Welcome to the Language Learning CLI Application!
-This Python command-line interface (CLI) tool helps users learn vocabulary, translate words, search for synonyms, and track their progress in various languages.
+This Python command-line interface (CLI) tool helps users learn vocabulary, translate words, search for synonyms, add notes and track their progress in various languages.

 ## Overview

-The Language Learning CLI Application is designed to facilitate language learning in an efficient and user-friendly manner.
-It offers a variety of features that complement each other in functionality to aid users in their language learning journey, including vocabulary learning, translation between languages, synonym search, and progress tracking.
+The Language Learning CLI Application is designed to encourage language learning in an efficient and user-friendly manner.
+It offers a variety of features that complement each other in functionality to aid users in their language learning journey, including vocabulary learning, translation between languages, synonym search, note taking and progress tracking.

 ## Installation